Starcounter/Docs/README.md

 #### Adding pages

-1. In the files tree section of GitBook, if there's already a directory where the page goes, simple add a file and name it the same as the original page, i.e `commit-hooks.md`.
-Otherwise create a directory where the page should be.
+1. In the files tree section of GitBook, if there's already a directory where the page goes, simple add a file and name it the same as the original page, i.e the page "Commit hooks" becomes `commit-hooks.md`.
+If there's not an already existing directory, then create a directory where the page should be and add it to `SUMMARY.md`.
 2. Go to `SUMMARY.md` and add a reference to the page in the correct place like this: `[<my-page-name>](<page-directory>/<page-file>)`
 3. Copy the markdown from WordPress into the newly created markdown file.
 4. Add a headline of the size `<h1>`